The Science Behind Sugar Cravings

 Sugar consumption increases serotonin, a neurotransmitter that regulates mood, appetite, memory, and social behavior.
 Because sugar boosts serotonin, you feel happier, temporarily, so your brain craves this happy chemical again and again.

 Mineral deficiencies might be another reason for your sweet tooth.

 We used to think that if your body is craving a particular food or taste, then you must be deficient in it.
 While that’s not entirely wrong, like sometimes in the case of salty foods and a sodium deficiency, the craving for sweet, sugary foods might be explained by specific mineral imbalances in the body.

-An iron deficiency will zap your energy, leaving you feeling fatigued and weak, and it can also be a reason for your cravings; i.e., your body will crave quick energy to perk itself up.
+An iron deficiency will zap your energy, leaving you feeling fatigued and weak, and it can also be a reason for your cravings because your body will crave quick energy to perk itself up.
 Thorne’s Iron Bisglycinate can help fight fatigue and other symptoms of iron deficiency by providing an optimal way to supplement this very absorbable form of iron.*

 Calcium, zinc, chromium, and magnesium imbalances can manifest themselves as sugar cravings too.

 These crucial minerals help maintain hydration status, which, when you aren’t properly hydrated, can erroneously make you crave sugar when you might just be thirsty.
-Together, these minerals are involved in hundreds of processes in your body, from carbohydrate metabolism to producing and regulating the hormones and enzymes that control the way you think, move, and feel.
+Together, these minerals are involved in hundreds of processes in your body, from carbohydrate metabolism to producing and regulating the hormones and enzymes that control the way you think, move, and feel.*

 What to do?

 Consider these seven quick tips for success while you plan long-term behavior changes to minimize cravings: